8ta4/say/DONTREADME.md

 ## Data Retention

-`say` doesn't keep a record of the audio once it has been transcribed.
+> Why doesn't this tool keep the audio after transcribing?

-The act of storing audio can amplify the observer effect, potentially making you more self-aware and uncomfortable.
+Storing audio can amplify the observer effect, potentially making you more self-conscious.

 By choosing not to store audio, `say` ensures that sounds like your snoring, farting, or moaning aren't kept on record.

-Being arrested and having your own audio used against you in a court of law isn't a pleasant experience.
+Being arrested and having your own audio used against you in court isn't a pleasant experience.

-Even the sound of typing can sometimes be enough to decipher what you're typing.
-This becomes a security risk if you're entering sensitive information like passwords while speaking.
+Even the sound of typing can sometimes reveal what you're typing.
+This is risky if you're entering sensitive information like passwords while speaking.

-If you're interested in documenting everything, you might consider recording video.
-However, this comes with its own risks, such as accidentally capturing footage when you're nude.
+If you want to document everything, you might consider recording video.
+But this has its own risks, such as accidentally capturing yourself naked.

 ## Segmentation